 When a maxscript file is called by the library browser it will search through all valid folders within the library path.
-We recommend saving Maxscript files either in the same location as index.xml or if you plan to re-use the same functions for multiple libraries in the root directory. (these are the directories shown in the File > Preferences > Library Paths list.
+We recommend saving Maxscript files either in the same location as index.xml or if you plan to re-use the same functions for multiple libraries in the root directory.

 The remapping of bitmap paths is not handled automatically by the Library Browser.
 To ensure that maps are located correctly you will need to add the maps directory to the users paths manually.
 To do this: